 - Employment Authorization Document Issued by DHS

 Typically, employers are required to physically obtain these documents in order to make copies for their records.
-However, in March 2020, DHS issued guidance that allows employers to accept electronic copies on a temporary basis during the COVID-19 crisis.
+However, in March 2020, DHS issued guidance that allows employers to accept electronic copies on a temporary basis during the recent pandemic crisis.
 The guidance from DHS establishes specific requirements for accepting electronic copies and notating employees’ I-9 forms, and employers must still physically inspect employees’ verification documents “after normal operations resume.”

 3. I-9 and Supporting Documentation Recordkeeping Requirements